arbor-sim/arbor/doc/cpp/probe_sample.rst

 Queries cell membrane potential across the whole cell.

-*  Sample value: ``cable_sample_range``.
-Each value is the average membrane potential in millivolts across an unbranched component of the cell, as determined by the discretisation.
+* Sample value: the average membrane potential in millivolts across an unbranched component of the cell, as determined by the discretisation.

-*  Metadata: ``mcable_list``.
+* Metadata: ``mcable``.
 Each cable in the cable list describes the unbranched component for the corresponding sample value.

 Axial current
 ^^^^^^^^^^^^^